-The Excess Savings Plan supplements the qualified 401(k) plan by providing employees with Rayonier contributions lost due to the federal tax regulations limiting employee contributions to tax-qualified 401(k) plans.
+The Excess Savings component of the Supplemental Savings Plan supplements the qualified 401(k) plan by providing employees with Rayonier contributions lost due to the federal tax regulations limiting employee contributions to tax-qualified 401(k) plans.
 Participants can contribute up to 6% of total base salary and bonus.
 The Company contributes matching contributions up to 3.6% of total base salary and bonus (reduced by the regular matching contributions made under the Savings Plan).
 Amounts contributed by participants, and the Rayonier matching contributions, are unsecured, but earn a return equal to 120% of the applicable federal long-term rate (adjusted monthly).
-The average interest rate in 2019 was 2.99%.
-Excess Savings Plan participants may elect to receive a lump sum or annual installments upon termination of employment.
+The average interest rate in 2020 was 1.65%.
+Supplemental Savings Plan participants may elect to receive a lump sum or annual installments upon termination of employment.

-The Excess Base Salary and Bonus Deferral component of the Excess Savings Plan allows employees with a base salary in excess of \$170,000 the opportunity to defer up to 100% of their base salary and all or any portion of their annual bonus.
+The Excess Base Salary and Bonus Deferral component of the Supplemental Savings Plan allows employees with a base salary in excess of \$170,000 the opportunity to defer up to 100% of their base salary and all or any portion of their annual bonus.
 Amounts deferred are unsecured, but earn a return equal to the 10-year treasury rate plus 1.50% (adjusted monthly).
-The average interest rate in 2019 was 3.58%.
+The average interest rate in 2020 was 2.32%.
 Excess Base Salary and Bonus Deferral participants may elect to receive a lump sum or annual installments not to exceed fifteen years upon termination of employment or a specific date.
-Of our named executive officers, only Mr. Corr participates in the Excess Base Salary and Bonus Deferral component of the Excess Base Salary and Bonus Deferral component of the Excess Base Salary and Bonus Deferral component of the Excess Savings Plan.
+None of our named executive officers participate in the Excess Base Salary and Bonus Deferral component of the Supplemental Savings Plan.